eclipse-cdt-cloud/theia-trace-extension/doc/adr/0013-flame-graph-support.md

 ### Solution 1: New flame graph data provider type

-The view it's self is very similar to data providers of type `TIME_GRAPH`.
+The view itself is very similar to data providers of type `TIME_GRAPH`.
 The main difference is that the x-axis is the duration and not time.
-The Trace Compass back-end currently has such an data provider available with the same API than `TIME_GRAPH` data providers.
+The Trace Compass back-end currently has such a data provider available with the same API than `TIME_GRAPH` data providers.
 However, this data provider is not exposed to the server through the `getDescriptor()` method of the corresponing data provider factory.
 It will need a new type to be added to the `ProviderType` enum.

 With this solution similar endpoints can be defined which have the advantage that the endpoints and data structures are known.
 Back-end filtering and highlighting would be supported out of the box.
 Assuming the new `Provider Type` is called `gantt` the following endpoints will be defined: